ECP guidance on emergency authorisations

 - If known, is this a general problem likely to affect this crop, or is it present in one area only and unlikely to spread if appropriately controlled?

-- Any additional information on severity, likely duration and extent of the emergency
+- Provide any additional information on severity, likely duration and extent of the emergency

-A map of the emergency area showing the locations of any protected areas (eg nature reserves, SSSIs) is very helpful.
+A map of the emergency area showing the locations of any protected areas (for example, sites of special scientific interest (SSSIs), nature reserves) is very helpful.

 Information about the product proposed for emergency authorisation: